-The Company's main office, which is the holding company headquarters, is located at 6480 U.S. Hwy 98 West in Hattiesburg, Mississippi.
-The Company operates 28 full service banking and financial services offices and one motor bank facility as well as two loan production offices.
-The Company maintains leases on the Hardy Court Branch, the Gulfport Downtown Branch, the Pascagoula Branch, the Ocean Springs Branch, the Fairhope Branch, the Bayley's Corner Branch, the Theodore Branch, the Dauphin Island Branch and the Baton Rouge Branch as well as on the Bay Minette LPO and the Slidell LPO.
+Our company's main office, which is the holding company headquarters, is located at 6480 U.S. Hwy 98 West in Hattiesburg, Mississippi.
+As of year end, we had 27 full service banking and financial services offices and one motor bank facility as well as four loan production offices.
+We maintain leases on the Hardy Court Branch, the Gulfport Downtown Branch, the Pascagoula Branch, the Ocean Springs Branch, the Fairhope Branch, the Bayley's Corner Branch, the Theodore Branch, the Dauphin Island Branch and the Baton Rouge Branch as well as on the Brandon LPO, the Madison LPO, the Bay Minette LPO and the Slidell LPO.
 Management ensures that all properties, whether owned or leased, are maintained in suitable condition.